Ninnoc: Feast days

 The feast of St Ninnoc, Virgin and Abbess, is celebrated on 4 June in Brittany.
 In Ireland, a Saint Ninne (of whom there is no record) is remembered on 3 June, and it has been suggested by the historian Sabine Baring-Gould that she is connected to Ninnoc's cult.

 Iconography

 Artistic representations of her often show a stag at her feet, which could represent the vulnerable women who came under her guardianship.
-However, this may also refer to a story from her Vitae in which a stag, being hunted by King Gueric, came into the church for shelter and laid at Ninnoc's feet— on seeing this Gueric stayed at the church for seven days praying, and afterwards granted the settlement more land, 300 horses and more cattle.
-There are accounts of the veneration of St Ninnoc in the seventh and eighth centuries in England.
+This may also refer to a story from her Vitae in which a stag, being hunted by King Gueric, came into the church for shelter and laid at Ninnoc's feet— on seeing this Gueric stayed at the church for seven days praying, and afterward granted the settlement more land, 300 horses and more cattle.
+There are accounts of the veneration of St Ninnoc in the 7th and 8th centuries in England.

 Canonization

 Miracles were attributed to Ninnoc during her lifetime and, according to her Vitae, she was canonised a few years after her death.